Jeremy Culhane: Career

 In 2018, Culhane appeared in season two of Netflix's American Vandal along with the series Heathers.
 In 2024, he appeared in three episodes of The Sex Lives of College Girls.

-Culhane has performed with the Upright Citizens Brigade improv troupe and made numerous appearances on Dropout, an online comedy platform.
-Since 2021, he has been a co-host of the Artists on Artists on Artists on Artists podcast.
+Culhane has performed with the Upright Citizens Brigade, as a member of their Harold team GHOST, house sketch team MOON GOON.
+He has made numerous appearances on Dropout, an online comedy platform.
+He was also part of the LA based sketch comedy group Safety Patrol.
+Since 2021, he has co-hosted the podcast Artists on Artists on Artists on Artists alongside comedians Kylie Brakeman, Angela Giarratana, and Patrick McDonald.
+In 2026, the podcast became part of iHeartMedia and the Big Money Players network.

+In 2023, he co-wrote and starred in the short film Sperm Bank, based on his friend's real life experiences dealing with cancer diagnosis, which had its world premiere at Tribeca Film Festival.

 On September 2, 2025, Culhane was announced as a new cast member for Saturday Night Lives 51st season.

+Culhane voiced a DOT robot in Star Trek: Starfleet Academy (2026).